 Friday Racing Tips: Key Timeform data including a Horse In Focus

-Timeform highlight three horses of interest at Musselburgh and Newbury on Friday...
+Timeform highlight three horses of interest at Fontwell and Southwell on Friday...

 -